duneanalytics/spellbook/sources/_base_sources/arbitrum/arbitrum_docs_block.md

 {% docs arbitrum_logs_doc %}

-The `arbitrum.logs` table contains event logs emitted by smart contracts on the arbitrum blockchain.
+The `arbitrum.logs` table contains event logs emitted by smart contracts on the Blast blockchain.
 It includes:

 - Block number and timestamp
 - Transaction hash